 Step 3 | Decide on Things to Do at Cape York

-Given the distances in between the various attraction of Cape York, deciding the things to do in Cape York is an importan step in your Cape York trip planning.
+Given the distances in between the various attractions of Cape York, deciding the things to do in Cape York is an important step in your Cape York trip planning.

-We have put together a list of the most popular things to do in Cape York to get you started.
-This is by no means an exhaustive list of all the things to do on the cape, but rather some suggestions from some of our favorite things experiences.
+We have put together a list of the most popular things to do to get you started.
+This is by no means an exhaustive list of all the things to do on the Cape, but rather some suggestions from some of our favorite experiences.